 Our second day is a busy one, so we rise before the sun to take to the road.
 But first, we make a pit stop at another local favorite: Tidal Coffee.

-Attached to the Monterey Plaza Hotel, it serves craft coffee, breakfast sandwiches, baked goods, and snacks.
+Finding its home at the Monterey Plaza Hotel, it serves craft coffee, breakfast sandwiches, baked goods, and snacks.
 It’s the perfect spot to grab a to-go meal, but this morning we decide to sit and take in the view of the bay with our breakfast.

 Since the morning is a chilly one, we order a raspberry mocha with almond milk and a dark hot chocolate with whipped cream to warm up.